 Estimated reading time: 2 minutes

-The food truck industry has taken off recently, with more than $1.5 billion in reported annual revenues.
+The food truck industry is really taking off and becoming popular.
 Big cities, college campuses, and event venues are just a few places where you can likely find a food truck or two.
 Competition is at an all-time high in this industry, so it is essential to set goals to stay ahead of the competition and advance your business.
 This Balboa Capital blog article has tips on how to grow your food truck business.

 Sell your food truck’s brand.

 In the food truck industry, you are selling more than food.
 You are selling a brand image and experience.
 If nothing about your truck draws our attention, we will likely move on to something that does.
 The solution?
 Come up with a business name and brand that are identifiable and stimulate curiosity.